Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 In this task, you will change the **StoreController** class to access the database to retrieve albums from a specific genre.

-1. Open **Visual Studio 2012** and open the **DataAccessLab-Ex3-Begin.sln** solution located in the **Source\Ex3-QueryingTheDatabaseWithParametersCodeFirst\Begin** folder if you want to use Code-First approach or **Source\Ex3-QueryingTheDatabaseWithParametersDBFirst\Begin** folder if you want to use Database-First approach.

-	Alternatively, you may continue with the solution that you obtained after completing any of the previous exercises and skip the steps to restore the NuGet packages.
+1. Open the **Begin** solution located at the **Source\Ex3-QueryingTheDatabaseWithParametersCodeFirst\Begin** folder if you want to use Code-First approach or **Source\Ex3-QueryingTheDatabaseWithParametersDBFirst\Begin** folder if you want to use Database-First approach.
+Otherwise, you might continue using the **End** solution obtained by completing the previous exercise.

-1. In the Solution Explorer, right-click the **MvcMusicStore** project and select **Manage NuGet Packages**.
+	1. If you opened the provided **Begin** solution, you will need to download some missing NuGet packages before continue.
+To do this, click the **Project** menu and select **Manage NuGet Packages**.

 	1. In the **Manage NuGet Packages** dialog, click **Restore** in order to download missing packages.

-1. Build the solution by clicking **Build** | **Build Solution**.
+	1. Finally, build the solution by clicking **Build** | **Build Solution**.

+	>**Note:** One of the advantages of using NuGet is that you don't have to ship all the libraries in your project, reducing the project size.
+With NuGet Power Tools, by specifying the package versions in the Packages.config file, you will be able to download all the required libraries the first time you run the project.
+This is why you will have to run these steps after you open an existing solution from this lab.

 1. Open the **StoreController** class to change the **Browse** action method.
 To do this, in the **Solution Explorer**, expand the **Controllers** folder and double-click **StoreController.cs**.